SAP-samples/cloud-extension-graph-sample/documentation/mission/GraphSetup/README.md

     }
   }
 ```
   Please do ensure that the path "/sap/opu/odata/sap/API_BUSINESS_PARTNER/" is specified along with the destination(created prior via.
-SAP Extensibility Service)/
+SAP Extensibility Service).

 4. Activate the configuration